Boredom and the Longing for Connection

-Lois has five minutes left to her fifth session and is now having a flash of insight; “I’m bored to death with therapy,” she thinks.
+Lois has five minutes left to her fifth session and is now having a flash of insight.
+“I’m bored to death with therapy,” she thinks.
 “This is getting me nowhere.”
 She feels close to her therapist and decides that he deserves more than a false excuse.
-“Look”, she says, “I think we can both agree that we’re nearing the end here.”
+“Look,” she says, “I think we can both agree that we’re nearing the end here.”
 Unsure about how to respond to his neutral facial reactions, Lois plunges forward.
-“Believe me, I’m as bored by myself as you probably are.
-But there’s no reason to pretend that we’re making progress here when I’m just going over the same issues, again and again.
+“Believe me, I’m as bored of myself as you probably are.
+There’s no reason to pretend that we’re making progress here when I’m just going over the same issues, again and again.
 You’ve been trying.
 I know you have.
 But I’ve got nothing else to discover about myself.
 I’m done.
 That’s all there is.
 I’m just done.”

 Lois and her therapist are at a common juncture in treatment.
-Research into the phases of therapy conducted by Kenneth Howard of Northwestern University outlines a progressive, three stage sequence of change.
-In the first phase, the client experiences a restoration of subjectively experienced wellbeing.
+Research into the phases of therapy conducted by Kenneth Howard of Northwestern University outlines a progressive, three-stage sequence of change.
+In the first phase, the client experiences a restoration of subjectively experienced well-being.
 The second phase focuses on the resolution of the client’s symptoms.
-This phase occupies a greater number of sessions – generally, between the 5th and the 15th session of therapy.
-Curiously, due to the open ended nature of his studies, over one-half of the clients had discontinued therapy by session 4.
+This phase occupies a greater number of sessions—generally, between the 5th and the 15th session of therapy.
+Curiously, over one-half of his clients had discontinued therapy by session four.

 The Problematic Skill of Emotional Insulation

-As children, most of us learn to create effective emotional boundaries around ourselves to keep us safe.
-Trapped with a negative or mean spirited crowd, our emotional insulation kicks in and we can feel somewhat removed from harm.
-Dropping layers of emotional insulation while with a nurturing friend, allows us to take in the nutrients of their care.
+As children, most of us learn to create emotional boundaries around ourselves to keep us safe.
+Trapped with a negative or mean-spirited crowd, our emotional insulation kicks in and we can feel somewhat removed from harm.
+Dropping layers of emotional insulation while with a nurturing friend allows us to take in the nutrients of their care.
 By the time we become adults, this unconscious defense mechanism regulates our relationships automatically.

-For those impacted by big or small experiences of neglect or harm from others, it follows that they would be regulated toward a self-sufficient stance with others.
+For those impacted by big or small experiences of neglect or harm from others, it follows that they would be prone toward a self-sufficient stance.
 This insulation might be felt in the emotional brain as apathy and irritability when the “threat” of an ongoing relationship is apparent.
-The cognitive messages associated with the feelings may be something like “I’m fine not caring about this person.
+The cognitive messages associated with these feelings may be something like, “I’m fine not caring about this person.
 I’m waiting for them to leave so I can feel more safe.”
 Such feelings and thoughts get activated without permission from the conscious mind.
-Sometimes, as in the case with Lori, the realization of boredom can occur quite suddenly and emphatically.
+Sometimes, as in the case with Lois, the realization of boredom can occur quite suddenly and emphatically.

 Repairing Flaws in the Insulation

-One does not need to be engaged in long term psychoanalytic care to see the importance of the therapeutic bond.
-Even in brief, solution focused therapy, progress results in large part from the trust established between those two people sitting in that room, taking time together to see what surfaces.
+One does not need to be engaged in long-term psychoanalytic care to see the importance of the therapeutic bond.
+Even in brief, solution-focused therapy, progress results in large part from the trust established between those two people sitting in that room, taking time together to see what surfaces.
 Boredom is simply one of the body’s natural resistances to this process.
-Touching in to that boredom gives one the opportunity to test and perhaps readjust one’s automatic reactions.
-Similar to removing an unnecessary layer on a hot day, the act of staying in relationship even when bored is risky but can yield surprisingly pleasant results.
+Touching into that boredom gives one the opportunity to test and perhaps readjust one’s automatic reactions.
+Similar to removing an unnecessary layer on a hot day, the act of staying in a relationship even when bored can yield surprisingly pleasant results.

 “So you’re feeling annoyed.
 I see that.
 Care to look at that feeling a little bit further?”

-Lori laughs.
+Lois laughs.
 Another minute or two, she thinks, and this will be over.
-“Oh great.
+“Oh, great.
 So now I’m going to pay you for the chance to look at my boredom.”
 She rolls her eyes and opens her pocketbook.

 Empty yourself,